aryansohani/SpringUsingJavaBasedConfig/README.md

 ---

-## 🎯 Purpose of This Repository
+# 🎯 Purpose of This Repository

 This project was created while learning **Spring Core concepts using Java Configuration** to better understand how Spring handles **Dependency Injection and Bean Lifecycle** without XML configuration.

 ---

-## 👨‍💻 Author
+# 👨‍💻 Author

 **Aryan Sohani**

-If you found this helpful, feel free to ⭐ the repository.
+If you found this helpful, feel free to ⭐ star the repository.